swalladge/HIT337-a1/README.md

 ## About

-This is a simple online book catalogue system with no authentication, built usingg J2EE and Tomcat 7.
+This is a simple online book catalogue system with no authentication, built using J2EE and Tomcat 7.